shank7485/Dockerized-DeepDream-with-Flask/README.md

 # Dockerized deepdream as a Cloud service with Python Flask

 DeepDream is a computer vision program created by Google which uses a convolutional neural network to find and enhance patterns in images.
-It looks for patterns in images and it writes back the patterns it finds back on top to the processed image.
+It looks for patterns in images and writes back the patterns it finds back on top to the processed image.

 ### Before and After:
 ![Shashank](https://raw.githubusercontent.com/shank7485/DeepDream-with-Flask/master/Other/combine_images.jpg)